 Our newest venture is our Facebook page at www.facebook.com/SeniorsComputerGroup, moderated by President Wil Wakely.
 Anyone, member or not, can read and post to this page.

 It's a good place to get current information about the SCG and to informally post questions and comments about anything computer or SCG related.
 Make friends, do networking and chime in at this friendly site.

-Membership in SCG costs $15 per year and includes a subscription to "Bits and Bytes", our monthly newsletter.
+Membership in SCG costs $15 per year.
 Anyone may join, but you'll have to be over 50 to vote!

-Look at the rest of our website, then come to a meeting.
+Look at the rest of our website, then come to a meeting or attend one virtually by Zoom.
 You're always welcome!